shrinivas9712/github-pages-with-jekyll/_posts/Introduction to Machine Leanring.md

+---
-title: Introduction to Machine Learning
+title: "Machine Learning Introduction"
 date: 2020-06-26
+---

 Machine learning is an application of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.